Namikelwa/Bioinformatics-Internship/FutureLearn/R.md

 LABELS	sets plot title, legend or axis names layers of grammar presented as parallel layers of different elements

-Data Visualisation with ggplot2 - Setting Data, Aesthetics and Geometries 7 comments
+## Data Visualisation with ggplot2 - Setting Data, Aesthetics and Geometries

 Making data visualisations in RStudio.

 Data Visualisation with ggplot2